It’s Time for Body Positivity

-- What are the messages I got growing up about my loveableness?
+- What were the messages I received while growing up about my “lovability”?

-- How do I know I am worthy of love and have value?
+- How do I know I am worthy of love and that I have value?

-- Do I believe lovability and worth are intrinsic or have to be earned?
+- Do I believe that my lovability and worth are intrinsic, or do I believe that they have to be earned?

 Now, set aside some time to write a list of all the qualities you love or like about yourself.
-Think of as many as you can and remember what others have shared or how they’ve complimented you.
+Think of as many as you can and remember what others have appreciated about you or how they’ve complimented you.
 Ask those you trust for help adding to the list.
 Put this list where you can see it every day and add to it regularly.

 The good news is while working on your self-esteem, you can also start building a new relationship with your body!
 These go hand-in-hand!